 Resonant Transformers

-In the case of high voltage generation, single-phase transformers are not effective because of complicated construction, expensive and many losses.
-To surmount these disadvantages, cascading transformers are invented, but they also certain limitations and disadvantages.
+In the case of high voltage generation, single-phase transformers are not effective because of complicated construction, expensive, and many losses.
+To surmount these disadvantages, cascading transformers are invented, but they also have certain limitations and disadvantages.
 In the scope of this, resonant transformers came into launch.

 At the condition of power frequency, series resonance can be obtained where it is represented as